openemr/host-openemr-on-aws-fargate/README.md

 ### Jupyterlab with Persistent Storage

-As someone who has professionally managed a Jupyterhub server in the past I can confidently say that my favorite Sagemaker feature is its Jupyterlab App.
+As someone who has professionally managed a Jupyterhub server in the past I can confidently say that my favorite Sagemaker feature is its Jupyterlab app.
 It comes setup by default and has persistent storage via a shared EFS volume and comes ready with a bunch of coding tools you can use to get started doing data analysis.
 To get started let's log in to Sagemaker Studio; then in the home screen click on the Jupyterlab app in the upper left hand corner of the screen.

 ![alt text](./docs/jupyterlab_app_location.png)